axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-has-evolved.markdown

   </tr>
   <tr style="margin-left:20px; ">
    <td>
-    How contributions are recognized and converted into RADs, offering a tangible way to quantify efforts in a collaborative environment.
+    Contributions are recognized and converted into RADs, offering a tangible way to quantify efforts.
    </td>
   </tr>
  </table>